All books discounted

 Classical Antiquity Series (LCA)

-Ancient Mediterranean Europe is best known to us from Greek and Roman
+Ancient Mediterranean Europe is best known to us

-sources, yet the area was also inhabited by a variety of other tribes
+also inhabited by a variety of other tribes and

-ever existed, but history, archaeology and philology have been able to
+archaeology and philology have been able to revive

-revive the world's knowledge of these ancient cultures.
-We are pleased
+the world's knowledge of these ancient cultures.

-to provide, in one series, the fruits of extensive scholarly labor in
+fruits of extensive scholarly labor in these

-these lesser-known languages.
-Drawing on evidence from long-buried
+lesser-known languages.
+Drawing on evidence from

-inscriptions and papyri, as well as fragments from literary sources,
+long-buried inscriptions and papyri, as well as

-the LCA series brings together unique and precious testaments to
+brings together unique and precious testaments to

 languages long since extinct. |